Exploring Manufacturer Families and Creating Custom Kitchen Hood Model in Revit MEP

 Learn More

-We have the actual hood, the thin portion here on the front is going to be what is their makeup air.
-I believe that they call it their PSP but what this does is that this is an exhaust here on the back and this is a in or a supply on the front.
-So this is exhausting air out, this is bringing fresh air in so that you get a good flow of air and this is perforated so that fresh air flows in right where someone's cooking and then the cooking fumes and everything gets exhausted and straight out.
+We have the actual hood.
+The thin portion here on the front is going to be what is their makeup air.
+I believe that they call it their PSP, but what this does is that this is an exhaust here on the back, and this is an in or a supply on the front.
+So this is exhausting air out, this is bringing fresh air in so that you get a good flow of air, and this is perforated so that fresh air flows in right where someone is cooking, and then the cooking fumes and everything get exhausted straight out.

-So let's go ahead and take a more look at this so it gives us some other information blah blah blah okay so you can see we have some dimensions here.
-So what we're going to say for our dimensions here we're going to go ahead and make this guy like six feet long and then we're going to say that traditionally these tend to be 48 inches.
-Most kitchen equipment tends to be about 30 or 36 inches deep so 48 inches is a good size to go based on.
+So let's go ahead and take a more look at this.
+So it gives us some other information.
+Okay, you can see we have some dimensions here.
+So what we're going to say for our dimensions here—we're going to go ahead and make this guy like six feet long, and then we're going to say that traditionally, these tend to be 48 inches.
+Most kitchen equipment tends to be about 30 or 36 inches deep, so 48 inches is a good size to go based on.

 photo of Tyler Grant